navidJadid/openease_frontend_development/README.md

 <sub>[²] For more information on `docker-compose` check the [documentation](https://docs.docker.com/compose/overview/).</sub>

-### 5. Development procedure
+### 5. Development Procedure
 There are different approaches, depending on what part of the project you want to change.
 It should be possible to change most files while the project is running in `docker-compose` and see results with a refresh of the page in the web browser.
 This works because most container `volumes` are set up as `bind-mounts` in `docker`.
 As a result please take notice that moving files out of the specified locations might cause `docker` to not find them anymore.
 Additionally for certain files, additional steps need to be taken (unfortunately) e.g. sometimes containers need to be rebuilt to see changes.
 Let's now see which approach to use for what part of the project:

 - **UI, i.e. HTML, CSS, images, icons and logos**:
     - **HTML**
     HTML (template-)files can be found in `openease_falsk/webrob/templates`.
 Saved changes unfortunately will not show upon a page refresh in the web browser.
 After saving the changes, execute `docker restart <name of your openease-flask container>` to show changes.
-This will take around 15 seconds to restart the server, which is not ideal but better than rebuilding the container each time.
+This will take around ~10-20 seconds to restart the server, which is not ideal but better than rebuilding the container each time.

         **Note:** We are working to have the underlying `flask`-server to run in debug mode so the changes will show upon a refresh.
 Sadly this will crash into a broken pipe error each time.
 We are of course working to fix this, if you wanna help please consider submitting on [this stackoverflow entry](https://stackoverflow.com/questions/56689412/why-does-flask-crash-inside-my-docker-compose-project-when-run-in-debug-mode).